 * Vehicles marked with a star had additional “Rapide” branding.

-Leyland Tiger coaches 1006 and 1007 (registration numbers: B106JAB and B107JAB) were new in silver and green Eurocruising livery to operate international services on behalf of a newly formed tour company based in Smethwick.
+Leyland Tiger coaches 1006 and 1007 (registration numbers B106JAB and B107JAB) were delivered new in silver and green Eurocruising livery to operate international services on behalf of a newly formed tour company based in Smethwick.

-This livery was very short-lived and initially saw little use by Midland Red West, as within a month of entering service the Eurocruising company had gone out of business and Midland Red West was never paid for the tours that had been operated.
+This livery was very short-lived and saw little use by Midland Red West, as within a month of entering service the Eurocruising company had gone out of business and Midland Red West was never paid for the tours that had been operated.
 Both of these vehicles went on loan to National Travel (East) Limited, Liversedge for five months.
 Within a few weeks of their return 1006 was repainted to white, maroon and gold Midwest livery, and 1007 was sent on loan to Harrogate, were she saw five months service with West Yorkshire Road Car Company as fleet number 2200, returning in April 1986.

 Midland Red West used 1007 for less than a year before she too was repainted, receiving white National Express “Rapide” livery in March 1987.
 No other vehicles operated by Midland Red West have ever carried Eurocruising livery.